Simulation settings

 Advanced

-• Number of rays: The number of rays used in the geometrical acoustics solver.
-Larger and more complex geometries typically require more rays for more accurate simulation results, however the ray-tracing part of the GA solver utilizes ray radiosity methods for tracing the energy which does not require a large amount of rays, therefore it is recommended to set the number of rays to a range of 100 to 100'000.
-The default number is set to 10'000 and can be edited.
+Number of rays: The number of rays used in the geometrical acoustics solver.
+Larger and more complex geometries typically require more rays for more accurate simulation results, however the ray-tracing part of the GA solver utilizes ray radiosity methods for tracing the energy which does not require a large amount of rays, therefore it is recommended to set the number of rays between 20.000 to 100.000 in most cases.
+The maximum value is 1.500.000 rays.

 Run simulation